oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-27-profile-tests.md

 For each product listed in the product status group fixed in any vulnerability, it MUST be tested that a corresponding version of the product is listed as affected in the same vulnerability.

-> For a relationship `installed_with` the product without any relationship is a corresponding product.
+> For a product path including the `installed_with` relationship the product path leading to but not including the relationship
+> is a corresponding product.
+> Such product path could also be just the product identified by `beginning_product_reference` if the first subpath element
+> has the category `installed_with`.

 The relevant value for `/document/category` is: